Think of incidents in your life that you wished never occurred.

 Killer7 actually had an equivalent to the Placebo reports planned during development, but it was ultimately scrapped.
 It is however included in the official handbook as the Jaco Reports.

 Killer7 also has a multitude of cameos from past KTP games, though as stated in the Hand in Killer7 interview (Source) those should be viewed as just that, cameos.
 Killer7 cannot coexist within the same timeline as TSC, due to the conflicting backstories detailed earlier.

 – Is there a connection between Killer7 and your previous games?

 There are cameo appearances.
 However, there are copyright issues involved, so I created them so that if you asked me if there were a direct connection between the games, I’d say “no.” In my head, I’m creating them in one big world, but the individual settings of the stories are completely different, so it’s not like these stories can be told in the same timeline.

 That being said, the story still revolves around a character who has erased his own past, and now lives through the consequences of having done so.
-Plus, concepts such as Remnant Psyches, the TV being used as a spiritual medium & the paper bag are lifted straight from past KTP games.
+Plus, concepts such as Remnant Psyches, the TV being used as a spiritual medium and using a paper bag to carry a human head are lifted straight from past KTP games.

 The No More Heroes era:

 Through this era of Suda’s career, the supernatural and political aspects of the setting are mostly set aside (though they still exist in the background); instead, a larger focus is given to satyrical comedy and pop culture references, both aspects that were present in his previous titles but have now taken center stage.

 Continuity is not as strict anymore; the world of No More Heroes does not follow tridimensional logic, the fourth wall is broken constantly and then broken again to acknowledge its metanarrative.